Staten Island: A Brief History

 Native Encampment at Historic Richmond Town

 For more than 10,000 years, the Lenape people lived and stewarded this region.
 Staten Island was known as “Aquehonga Manacknong.”
-Before the middle of the 17th century, the island was a beacon of sustainable land stewardship.
 Around 1620 the Dutch docked on the sandy shores, claiming ownership from the Lenape people.
 This resulted in three major attempts by the Lenape to maintain the use of the island.
 By 1655 the Indigenous leadership signed a treaty with the Dutch and were documented to have mostly left by 1670.

 Depiction by Alonzo Chappel of S.I Peace Conference